Class of 2024

 Chengdu Foreign Languages School

 I studied at The Beijing Center (TBC) in my freshman year instead of on campus.
 During that time, I joined research outside the school on health human capital.
-Since my Sophomore year, I have worked as a research assistant at the Institute for Asia & Asian Studies at Notre Dame with a professor of Global Affairs.
+In my sophomore year and junior year, I worked as a research assistant at the Institute for Asia & Asian Studies at Notre Dame with a professor of Global Affairs.
 Thanks to such an opportunity, I have built my research skills and become more determined to pursue graduate studies.

-Now I am also a member of the Alpha Phi chapter of Iota Iota Iota (Triota), the Gender Studies Honor Society at Notre Dame.
-Besides, I am participating in a research project on the academic achievements of college students.
-I will start my senior thesis research in advance in 2023 Spring to prepare me better for further studies in social science.
+I am also a member of the Alpha Phi chapter of Iota Iota Iota (Triota), the Gender Studies Honor Society at Notre Dame.
+Besides, I participated in a research project on the academic achievements of college students.
+I am currently working on my senior thesis project to prepare me better for further studies in social science.
 I am grateful for all the professors and friends I have met at Notre Dame.
 They have educated and supported me beyond academics.

 Ruoyao (Lily) Xu